 Lack of Flower

-Low quality growing conditions can create problems for your beautiful plant as well.
+Low-quality growing conditions can create problems for your beautiful plant as well.
 So do not place it in too bright or too dark locations.
 Also, provide the proper humidity level by finely misting the leave twice a week.
-When misting, keep the flowers dry to reduce the chance of botrytis petal blight or powdery mildew attack your plant.
+When misting, keep the flowers dry to reduce the chance of botrytis petal blight or powdery mildew attacking your plant.